Aranna-0572/Proof-of-Love/english/chap2.md

 - Film, Television, and Visual Media: Audiovisual mediums serve as the grand compendium of modern language.
 Dialogue, narration, subtitles, and the unfolding of plot transform love on screen into moments that extend into real life.
 The late-night conversations in Before Sunrise or the echo of “How are you?” in Love Letter are quintessential moments where language and imagery jointly craft the classics of love.

-- Social media declarations (#relationshipgoals, #LoveWins) amplify love’s expression into a global resonance.

-Thus, sociologists generally agree that love is a socially constructed entity: its forms, expectations, and functions evolve through social contexts and interpersonal learning.
-Importantly, love is also a powerful social force with public character—it drives community building, fosters solidarity, and confers meaning to life.
-Evolutionarily, love enabled early humans to forge enduring social bonds, protect one another, and form communities necessary for survival.
+- Internet and Social Media: Weibo, Twitter, Instagram, WeChat Moments, short-video platforms… people use confession posts, anniversary captions, and couple vlogs to transform language into a way of recording and showcasing love.
+Various hashtags (such as #relationshipgoals and #LoveWins) further amplify the expression of love into network resonance, fostering a globalized bond of shared emotions.

+The iterative evolution of language enables us to express “love” across different cultures and media in richer, more precise, and more personal ways, making the resonance between hearts easier to transmit and perceive.

+Beyond language, examples of this are virtually inexhaustible.

+Thus, sociologists generally regard love as a socially constructed entity, meaning that its meaning, forms of expression, and social functions evolve over time and are learned through processes of social interaction.¹ By examining the historical relationship between the emotional experience of love and loving behaviors, we know that the association between positive feelings and loving actions is not innate; rather, individuals gradually become familiar with and learn how to “love correctly” in different social contexts (such as family, friendships, and romantic relationships).² This learning process is deeply influenced by environment and personal experience, especially through the role of social models like parents.¹

+Beyond individual experience, love is also understood as a powerful social force with a public dimension—capable of sparking change and activating processes of community-building and solidarity in contemporary societies.³ It connects individuals, encourages them to protect one another, and endows life with meaning.⁴ Love played a crucial role in early human evolution, serving as a powerful driver that led early humans to form lasting social bonds, protect each other, and establish communities to ensure survival.⁴

-Cataldi and Iorio define social love as an action or interaction where one “goes beyond” expectation, offering more than required without expecting return.
-This “excess” of love can be seen in:
+Cataldi and Iorio define “Social Love” as an action or social interaction in which the subject “goes beyond” what is expected—giving more than is required to bring about benefits, without expecting anything in return.³ This “excessive” form of love manifests in the following dimensions:

 - Care: attending to the well-being of others, especially the vulnerable.